Epcot’s Rose and Crown Pub with Fireworks Viewing

 Doug is a huge fan of meat and potatoes, so after much deliberation, he ended up going with the Bangers and Mash.
 He said the meal was very enjoyable, and again, quite filling.

-Bangers and Mash at Rose and Crown Pub Epcot
+Bangers and Mash from Epcot's Rose and Crown dining room

 Fireworks Viewing